 The Racial Equity Tools site has many great resources – from individual leadership and activism to education and changing organizations to be more racially equitable.

-Stanford VMware Women’s Leadership Innovation Lab co-founder Lori Mackenzie co-authored this piece entitled 3 Things Managers Can Do to Confront Microaggressions Head On.
+Stanford VMware Women’s Leadership Innovation Lab co-founder Lori Mackenzie co-authored these pieces: 3 Things Managers Can Do to Confront Microaggressions Head On and Want to Promote Allyship in Your Company?
+Crowdsource It.

 Biased: Understanding the Hidden Prejudice that Shapes What We See, Think and Do is a book by Dr. Jennifer Eberhardt, Professor of Psychology at Stanford University, that examines racial bias at all levels of society and offers tools to address it.